JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 - When a user **adds** a project while **adding another one** i.e., still editing its name, the name change is confirmed and the user is prompted for the name of the new project;
-- When a user minimizes the application to the tray area while setting a new project's name, the process is resumed upon maximizing the application window.
+- Upon creating a new project, the user is immediately prompted to edit the project's name.
+However, there is the possibility to cancel this action (the project will keep the default name).

-We decided to represent the application's end-state as the moment the application is closed.
-This state and the transitions to it are not part of the tests.

-The state that represents the "closed application" (the final state) is ommitted since every state has a transition to it.
+We decided that the application's end-state is the moment the application is closed.
+However, we chose to ommit it since every state has a transition to it.

 ![Use-case 1's state machine](./state_machines/state_machine_1.png)